Finding your needle in a haystack!

 The biggest challenges for offline marketing I see are targeting and expansion.
-It is easy and cost effective to do traditional marketing in a local community, but if you want to expand reach of your marketing campaign to an entire city, state, country or global level, costs of marketing can blow out of proportions, and then it is time consuming.
+It is easy and cost-effective to do traditional marketing in a local community, but if you want to expand the reach of your marketing campaign to an entire city, state, country, or global level, costs of marketing can blow out of proportions, and then it is time-consuming.

 That brings us to the second approach in marketing i.e. digital/online marketing

 Digital or online marketing refers to the marketing that a business conducts through the Internet or electronic devices such as mobile phones.
 It may include creating a website for your training institute and attracting internet traffic to your training courses offered on your website.

 Search Engine Optimisation (SEO) and paid advertisement can be leveraged to direct interested buyers to their desired courses.
 The below image will show some of the most popular digital marketing channels:

 There are indeed a lot of ways a business can leverage digital marketing, but here I will mention only a few that are most common and popular:

 – Website – this is literally like your business front, like your store but it is located on the internet.
 Unlike your brick and mortar business office or shop, it is open and accessible to global audience for 24/7.

 Interested customers can access it, browse your course offerings, obtain required information at any time at their convenience without you being present in your store.
 They can even register for courses and make payments while you may be sleeping in your bed.

 – Content Marketing – Creating online content such as blogs, useful articles, infographics, and informative videos about the products, services, courses, and solutions you offer to provide value for prospective customers is a way to market your courses.